 The Company acquires and sells the assets permitted under the KAGB and the Terms and Conditions of Investment in accordance with its assessment of economic and capital market conditions and of future prospects on the stock exchanges.

-At least 51% of the fund's assets must be invested in equities.
-In doing so, investments must be made in equities of well-known, highly capitalized European companies.
-Additionally included are equities of carefully selected, relatively highly capitalized companies from the EU accession countries and Russia that have long-term blue-chip potential.
-On a subordinate basis, up to 20% of the fund's assets may be used to acquire interestbearing securities for the fund.
-Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
-Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities in this respect.
+At least 51% of the fund's assets must be invested in interest-bearing securities spread across a wide range of currencies and markets.

+Up to 20% of the fund's assets may be invested in equities.